If your family was affected by a recalled pool, you may have legal options.

 Fill out the form on this page for more information.

-The above-ground pool recall
+The above ground pool recall

-On July 21, 2025, the Consumer Product Safety Commission (CPSC) issued a major above-ground pool recall affecting Bestway pools, Intex pools and Polygroup pools — three of the most popular brands.
-The recall applies to all 48-inch or taller above-ground pools equipped with an external restraint strap, a design feature now believed to contribute to serious safety risks.
+On July 21, 2025, the U.S. Consumer Product Safety Commission (CPSC) announced a major above ground pool recall, impacting Bestway pools, Intex pools and Polygroup pools — three of the most popular pool brands in North America.

-How pool defects put children at risk
+How above ground pool defects put children at risk

-Common injuries linked to above-ground pools
+Common injuries linked to the recalled above ground pools

-How to file an above-ground pool lawsuit
+How to file an above ground pool lawsuit

 Fill out the form on this page to have a qualified legal professional review your case and explain what legal options may be available to you.
 There is no cost to get started, and your information will be kept confidential.